 - Successful branding can result in brand equity for products and service.
-This means that the firm can charge premium prices for products and services, compared to competitors with weaker brands, or to unbranded products.
+"Brand Equity" means that the firm can charge premium prices for products and services, compared to competitors with weaker brands, or unbranded products.

 With brand equity, customers are in effect paying something just for the brand itself.
 And, brand equity has value because it translates directly into higher sales revenues and higher margins.

 For this reason, successful branding contributes to meeting the firm's objectives for margins and profits.

 - Successful branding can strengthen competitive advantage.
 With strong branding, the brand itself becomes part of the reason customers choose one firm's products over competitors.

 As a result, successful branding contributes to meeting the firm's objectives for competitive win rate and market share.

 - Successful branding can strengthen customer demand.
 From the customer viewpoint, the brand itself has a value that adds to overall product value.